Why do bats hang upside down?

 Bats in the attic

-As with other wildlife, never evict bats during their maternity season, which is around April 15th through August 31st.
-The young, called pups, cannot fly and will die.
-Also avoid evicting bats in winter, as you’ll be forcing them out during their hibernation period into temperatures they can’t tolerate, with no ready roost and no food source (insects).
-Late fall is the best time.
-Bats aren’t aggressive animals; they’ll leave you alone.
-It’s only a little wait on your part and will save their lives.
+Late fall is the best time to evict bats.
+Never evict them during their maternity season, roughly April 15th through August 31st.
+Their babies can’t fly and will die if inadvertently left behind.
+Also, avoid evicting bats in winter, as you’ll be forcing them out during their hibernation period into temperatures they can’t tolerate, with no ready roost or food source (insects).
+If you’re concerned about your safety until the bats can be evicted, rest easy—they aren’t aggressive and will leave you alone.
+It’s only a little wait on your part, and it will save their lives.

 Bats and rabies

-A word about bat rabies: Only one-half percent are actually found to be rabid and in all of American history only four cases of human rabies are known to be caused by house-dwelling bats.
-None of the four were caused by the bats most likely to be in your attic: the Big Brown Bat (Eptesicus fuscus) and the Little Brown Bat (Myotis lucifugus).
-Not only this, but according to the Federal Centers for Disease Control and Prevention, the Big Brown and Little Brown have never been linked to human rabies.
+A word about rabies: Only half a percent (0.5%) of bats are found to be rabid, and in all of American history, only four cases of human rabies are known to have been caused by house-dwelling bats.
+None of those four were caused by the bat species most likely to use your attic.

 A bat in the house

-First of all, only one-half of one percent of bats are rabid.
-So, rabies is probably not the problem.
-Nevertheless, don’t touch the bat with bare hands.
-He needs to be observed for a time before picking him up, unless it’s obvious he cannot fly because of injuries.
-In that case, wear thick gloves or a thick towel to pick him up.
-Don’t squeeze, they’re very fragile.
+The incidence of rabies in bats is very low.
+Nevertheless, please don’t touch it with bare hands.
+It needs to be observed for a time before picking it up unless it obviously cannot fly because of injuries.
+In that case, wear thick gloves or a thick towel to pick it up.
+Don’t squeeze; they’re very fragile.
 Bat World Sanctuary has an excellent page with precise instructions for what to do.
-Ultimately, you’ll need to get the bat to a licensed wildlife rehabilitator, who’ll know how to provide suitable care.
+Ultimately, you’ll need to get the bat to a licensed wildlife rehabilitator, who’ll know how to provide care.
 Bat World’s rescue page

 Do bats form flocks?